We've taken the research behind deep work and flow states

 Through a process known as 'myelination', the brain cements learning by strengthening the connections between neurons so they can fire faster.
-This process is triggered when you concentrate deeply, which makes distraction and multitasking the enemies of myelination!
+This process is triggered when you concentrate deeply on a regular basis, which means distraction and multitasking can erode your intelligence.

 A 2015 study at the University of California found it can take more than 23 minutes to fully regain focus following a distraction.
 This is due to a phenomenon known as 'attention residue' – where your brain can’t fully move on from whatever you were distracted by.

 According to data from time-tracking app RescueTime, 50% of phone screen sessions start within three minutes of the previous one.
 So being distracted by a ping on your phone can spiral into truly crushed productivity.

 Use FLOWN’s tools to give yourself the space to focus, and to learn to do it better, more often.

 Flocks are our online deep working sessions, designed to tap into a host of brain triggers that help you focus and get things done.

 It’s scientifically proven that you can’t focus all the time.
 So what should you do in your downtime?
 Research shows that play, learning and exploration are superpowers for those who want to lead productive, creative, and fulfilled lives.

 Numerous studies show that adults who make time for play have increased levels of productivity, creativity, health and happiness.